 Two new series of photographs emerged from twin performances staged by Martí in her studio in Mallorca in 2017.
 Flight is an updated reinterpretation of her previous Fly series, composed of group portraits of nine powder-faced models coming from Spain, Sweden, Pakistan, Cuba, Nigeria and the Czech Republic, while Ma’at focused on English performer Madaleine Trigg in the guise of the Egyptian goddess of truth, justice and cosmic order.
 In late 2017, after her Kingfisher solo show at Gerhardt Braun Gallery in Palma de Mallorca, her inclusion in a show of digital photography at the Los Angeles Center of Digital Art and her participation in several group shows in museums in Italy and South America, the Danubiana Meulensteen Art Museum in Bratislava, Slovakia, hosted Transformation, a major retrospective of her work, accompanied by a 128-page catalogue.
 In 2018, Marti’ inaugurated the new Gerhardt Braun Gallery in Andratx in Mallorca with an installation of her Believers series.

 In 2008 Martí attracted the attention of Australian-born, Rome-based curator Jonathan Turner, an independent art critic who has organized more than 500 solo and group exhibitions in museums and galleries around the globe, and has worked with the Biennale di Venezia, the Biennale of Sydney and Manifesta (editions in Rotterdam, Ljubljana, Frankfurt, San Sebastian, Alto Adige, Murcia, and Genk).
-He is the prize-winning author of numerous books and catalogues, the correspondent for Tableau (Amsterdam), ARTnews (New York), genius-online (Trieste) and many other international publications and Turner has worked with Martí on projects in Amsterdam, Beijing, Bologna, Bratislava, Havana, New York, Palma, Rome, Seoul, Soller, Sydney, Trieste and Venice.
+He is the prize-winning author of numerous books and catalogues, the correspondent for Tableau (Amsterdam), ARTnews (New York), genius-online (Trieste) and many other international publications and Turner has worked with Martí on projects in Amsterdam, Beijing, Bologna, Bratislava, Havana, Madrid, New York, Palma, Rome, Seoul, Shanghai, Soller, Sydney, Trieste and Venice.